Environment

 Read More...

-Floodland and Stormwater Management
+Floodplain and Stormwater Management

-SEWRPC maintains a continuing program to address stormwater and floodland management issues throughout the watersheds of the Region.
-This includes not only defining the extent of natural floodlands along the lakes and streams of the region, addressing ways in which to resolve flooding problems, and making recommendations to avoid creating new flooding problems, but extends also to urban and rural stormwater management issues and the integration of non-point source water pollution abatement measures in stormwater management systems.
+SEWRPC maintains a continuing program to address stormwater and floodplain management issues throughout the watersheds of the Region.
+This includes not only defining the extent of natural floodplains along the lakes and streams of the region, addressing ways in which to resolve flooding problems, and making recommendations to avoid creating new flooding problems, but extends also to urban and rural stormwater management issues and the integration of non-point source water pollution abatement measures in stormwater management systems.

 Read More...